 Citizens from the following countries/territories require a visa when entering Sweden, check the list.

-You can apply for a Schengen visa at the Swedish Embassy in Tehran if you are legally residing in Iran or Iraq.
-If you are not legally residing in those countries but are legally present in Iran or Iraq you have to provide justification for lodging an application at the Swedish Embassy.
-We advise you to contact us by email before registering and booking an appointment online in that case.
+You can apply for a Schengen visa at the Swedish Embassy in Tehran if you are legally residing in Iran, Iraq or Afghanistan.
+If you are not legally residing in those countries but are legally present in Iran or Iraq, you have to provide justification for lodging an application at the Swedish Embassy.
+We advise you to contact us by e-mail before registering and booking an appointment online in that case.

-You can submit your application (at the earliest) six months before the start of your intended visit.
+You can submit your application at the earliest six months before the start of your intended visit.
 Apply as far in advance as possible and no later than 15 days before your intended trip, especially during spring and summer (April-July), to be sure to have your visa on time.
-Normally you will get a decision within two weeks from when the applicaiton was handed in to the Embassy.
+Normally you will get a decision within two weeks from when the application was handed in to the Embassy.

-A visa is valid in the Schengen countries for up to 90 days in a 180-day period.
-You can use the EU Schengen calculator to work out how many days you can stay.
+A visa is valid in the Schengen area for up to 90 days in a 180-day period.
+You can use the EU Schengen calculator to find out how many days you can stay.

-If you are planning to stay in Sweden for longer than 90 days you need to apply for a visitors’ residence permit, or – if there are special reasons – a visa for a longer period (a D-visa).
-For more information you can check Visa for longer than 90 days
+If you are planning to stay in Sweden for longer than 90 days you need to apply for a visitor's residence permit, or – if there are special reasons – a visa for a longer period (a D-visa).
+For more information you can check the page Visa for longer than 90 days.

-Your visa sticker specifies how many times you may travel in and out of the Schengen countries while it is valid.
+Your visa sticker specifies how many times you may travel in and out of the Schengen area while the visa is valid.

-You can apply for a Schengen visa that is valid for multiple entries if you are regular visitor to Sweden.
-A visa with multiple entries can be valid for visits lasting up to 90 days in a 180-day period for a maximum of five years.
+You can apply for a Schengen visa that is valid for multiple entries if you are a regular visitor to the Schengen area.
+A visa with multiple entries can be valid for visits lasting up to 90 days in a 180-day period for a maximum of two years for Iranian citizens.

 In certain exceptional cases your visa may be valid for entries and stays in Sweden or certain Schengen countries only, if you are registered in SIS (Schengen Information System) or if your passport is not accepted in all Schengen countries.

 In most cases, the Embassy decides whether to grant a visa.
-If the Embassy is not sure what position to take on an application, it passes the case on to the Migration Agency in Sweden for a decision.
+However, in case of certain circumstances, the Embassy can send the case on to the Migration Agency in Sweden, who then will make the decision.
 It is the regulations in the EU Visa Code, that have been revised through regulation (EU) 2019/1155 of 20 June 2019, that determine whether or not you are granted a visa.

-Your application may be rejected for example if the Embassy judges that you are unlikely to leave the Schengen area after your visit or the purpose of your visit is not as specified in your application.
+Your application may be rejected for example if the Embassy judges that you are unlikely to leave the Schengen area before your visa expires or the purpose of your visit is judged not to be as specified in your application.

-Please note that waiting times can be long in order to get an appointment.
+Please note that waiting times can be long to get an appointment.
 We advise you to book a time early, especially during high season in spring and summer (April-July).

 Nationals of Iran, Iraq and Afghanistan are required to go through a mandatory prior consultation procedure during the assessment of the visa application.
-This is to check whether any Member States has any objection for issuing a uniform visa.
-The procedure takes approximately 7-9 days to finalize.
+This is to check whether any Member State has any objection for issuing a uniform visa.
+The procedure takes approximately 8-9 days to finalize.

-A comprehensive list of citizens subject to consultation is found in annex 16 of the Visa Code.
+A comprehensive list of citizens subject to consultation is found in Annex 16_Prior consultation_en.pdf (europa.eu).